thiagobottoni/Custom-Percent-Complete-for-Clarity/README.md

 The release 1.0 only implements the calculation by duration.
 The package is available in two languages: English and Brazilian Portuguese

-For more details on how to install, configure and use please see the package documentation.
+For more details on how to install, configure and use, please see the package documentation.